FoxelFox/astro-stream/README.md

-# Multiplayer Game Concept
+# Concept Prototype for Glitch free Multiplayer Physics
-for streaming assets form server to clients
+Assets and Physics are streamed form Server to Clients.